Hassafo/hp-Prodesk-600-G3-MT-opencore-Hackintosh-NVIDIA-GPU/README.md

-## IMPORTANT FOR INSTALLATION:
+## IMPORTANT FOR INSTALLATION

+### Pre-install:

-**My EFI folder contains two *config* files.
-The ***config_intel.plist*** is for installation and the other one for getting dual gpu configuration.
+My EFI folder contains two *config* files.
+The `config_intel.plist` is only for installation and setup and the other one `config_nvidia.plist` is later for permanent use, enabling the Nvidia dGPU to be used after Kepler patching.

-First, rename ***config.plist*** to `config_intel.plist` for installation and booting, having your monitor connected to the iGPU and BIOS set to use the Intel iGPU.
+First, rename `config_intel.plist` to `config.plist`.
+Connect your monitor to the iGPU and set the BIOS to use the Intel iGPU.
-Then follow this: **
+**BIOS Settings**:
+- Intel Sodtware Extension Guard SGX: Disable
+- Secure Boot Configuration: Legacy Support Disable and Secure Boot disable.
+- Intel Vtd: disabled
+- Intel VTx: enabled
+- VGA Boot Device: Intel VGA Controller
+- Video memory size: 64 MB or more

+Then follow the installation as in the opencore guide.
+Then, when you have macOS working:

 ###  NVIDIA GPU PATCHING (Post-install)
 1. Get [KeplerPatcher](https://github.com/chris1111/Geforce-Kepler-patcher/releases/tag/V7)
 2. Open it and follow the instructions.
 SIP should already be disabled by the config.plist.
 3. Reboot
-4. Use the `config_nvidia.plist` now (rename it to `config.plist`) and shutdown.
+4. Switch the config.plist with the `config_nvidia.plist` by renaming the former.
+5. Power off.
-5. Switch your DP cable to the port of the Nvidia GPU
+6. Go to BIOS and set VGA boot device to NVIDIA VGA Controller.
+Switch your monitor cable now to the port of the Nvidia GPU.

-6. Boot
+7. Boot
-7. You now have full acceleration on the Nvidia GPU!
+8. You now have full acceleration on the Nvidia GPU!

 Any help for solving those few problems is welcome as well as my help for those struggling with this machine.